In most cases, your provider will file your medical claims for you. You'll receive an explanation of benefits detailing what TRICARE paid.

 If you do, send your claim form to TRICARE as soon as possible after you get care.

-- In the U.S. and U.S. territories, claims must be filed within one year of service.
+- In the U.S. and U.S. territories, you must file your claims within one year of service.

-- In all other overseas areas, claims must be filed within three years of service.
+- In all other overseas areas, you must file your claims within three years of service.

-The sooner your claim and other paperwork are received, the sooner you or your provider will be paid.
-Most claims are processed within 30 days.
-Please check with your claims processor for more information.
+The sooner TRICARE gets your claim and other paperwork, the sooner you or your provider will be paid.
+TRICARE claims processors process most claims within 30 days.
+Check with your claims processor for more information.

-- You'll be reimbursed for TRICARE-covered services at the TRICARE allowable amount.
+- TRICARE will reimburse you for TRICARE-covered services at the TRICARE allowable amount.

 - There are special rules for filing claims if you're involved in an accident with possible third-party liability.